-All of the services provided by KPMG LLP described above under the captions "Audit Fees," "Audit-Related Fees", "Tax Fees," and "All Other Fees" were approved by our Audit Committee pursuant to our Audit Committee's pre-approval policies.
+All of the services provided by KPMG LLP described above under the captions "Audit Fees," "Audit-Related Fees," and "Tax Fees," were approved by our Audit Committee pursuant to our Audit Committee's pre-approval policies.

-Ratification by Stockholders of the Appointment of Independent Auditor
+Ratification by Stockholders of the Appointment of our Independent Auditor

-Ratification of the appointment of KPMG LLP to audit the consolidated financial statements of our company for the fiscal year ending June 24, 2017, will require the affirmative vote of a majority of the votes cast on the proposal, assuming that a quorum is present at the Annual Meeting of Stockholders.
+Ratification of the appointment of KPMG LLP to audit the consolidated financial statements of our company for the fiscal year ending June 30, 2018, will require the affirmative vote of a majority of the votes cast on the proposal, assuming that a quorum is present at the Annual Meeting of Stockholders.

+PROPOSAL FIVE:

-PROPOSAL FOUR: APPROVAL OF THE AMENDED AND RESTATED 2010 INCENTIVE COMPENSATION PLAN
+APPROVAL OF AN AMENDMENT TO THE AMENDED AND RESTATED 2010 INCENTIVE COMPENSATION PLAN

-We are asking our stockholders to consider and approve an amendment and restatement of the Company's 2010 Incentive Compensation Plan (such amendment and restatement, the "Amended 2010 Plan").
-Our Compensation Committee approved the Amended 2010 Plan in August 2016, subject to approval by our stockholders at the Annual Meeting.
-If this Proposal Four is approved by our stockholders, the Amended 2010 Plan will become effective upon the date of the Annual Meeting.
-In the event that our stockholders do not approve this Proposal Four, the Amended 2010 Plan will not become effective and the existing 2010 Incentive Compensation Plan (the "Current 2010 Plan") will continue in its current form.
+We are asking our stockholders to consider and approve an amendment (the "Amendment") to the Company's Amended and Restated 2010 Incentive Compensation Plan (the "2010 Plan") to increase the share reserve of the 2010 Plan by 2,000,000 shares of our common stock.
+Our Compensation Committee approved the Amendment in July 2017, subject to approval by our stockholders at the Annual Meeting of Stockholders.
+If this Proposal Five is approved by our stockholders, the Amendment will become effective upon the date of the Annual Meeting of Stockholders.
+In the event that our stockholders do not approve this Proposal Five, the Amendment will not become effective and the 2010 Plan will continue in its current form.